 - Closed book assessments

-The Qualification has relevance for learners in Retirement Funds and Medical Schemes, Intermediaries including, but not limited to, Financial Advisors, Personal Financial Planners, Financial Services Call Centre Agents, Client Service Providers, Brokers, Broker Consultants, Retirement Fund Consultants, Retirement Fund Administrators, Trust Fund Officers, Product Developers, Consultants who advise on product structure of Retirement Funds, Principal Officers, Trustees, Medical Scheme Consultants, Senior Administrators, Retail Managers who support Advisors and have a back office function, Collective Investment Scheme Managers, Account Executives and Compliance Officers.
+This qualification is relevant to individuals in Retirement Funds and Medical Schemes, Intermediaries including but not limited to Financial Advisors, Personal Financial Planners, Financial Services Call Centre Agents, Client Service Providers, Brokers, Broker Consultants, Retirement Fund Consultants, Retirement Fund Administrators, Trust Fund Officers, Product Developers, consultants who advise on product structure of Retirement Funds, Principal Officers, Trustees, Medical Scheme Consultants, Senior Administrators, Retail Managers who support Advisors and serve a back-office function, Collective Investment Scheme Managers, Account Executives and Compliance Officers.

-- Interpreting current affairs and their influence on insurance.
+- Interpreting current affairs and its influence on insurance

-- Applying skills of customer care to build a professional relationship with a client.
+- Applying customer care skills to build a professional relationship with a client